 Population: The entire collection of observations to which the study results generalize.
 The study sampling procedures will define the accessible study population.
-Note that the characteristics of the population are called the population “parameters.”
-The population parameters are usually estimated from the “statistics” observed in a sample of the population.

-Primary prevention strategy: Primary prevention aims to reduce the incidence of disease.
+Primary Prevention Strategy: Primary prevention aims to reduce the incidence of disease.

 µ (Population mean): By convention, lower case Greek letters are often used to indicate population parameters (the letter “mu” for mean) and upper case English letters indicate the sample parameters (capital M for mean).

-Prefrontal cortex: The area of the cortex most advanced in humans compared with other animals.
+Prefrontal Cortex: The area of the cortex most advanced in humans compared with other animals.
 This area primarily provides executive functions over other areas of the brain.

 Probability: The ratio of the number of specific events to the number of all possible events (i.e., p = # specific / # specific + # other).
 Probabilities can range from zero (i.e., impossible) to one (i.e., every time).
 The probability of an event differs from the odds of an event in that the denominator for calculating odds is the non-events and the denominator for probability is the total of all events.

-Probit regression models: Similar to logistic models but use a log-normal transformation (the probit transformation) of the dependent variable.
+Probit Regression Models: Similar to logistic models but use a log-normal transformation (the probit transformation) of the dependent variable.
 Where logit and logistic regression are appropriate when the categories of the dependent are equal or well dispersed, probit may be recommended when the middle categories have greater frequencies than the high and low tail categories, or with binomial dependents when an underlying normal distribution is assumed.
 As a practical matter, probit and logistic models yield the same substantive conclusions for the same data the great majority of the time.

-QSU Brief: represents Factors 1 and 2 from the full QSU, but is a 10-item questionnaire that takes less than two minutes to complete.
+QSU Brief: Represents Factors 1 and 2 from the full QSU, but is a 10-item questionnaire that takes less than two minutes to complete.
 Factor 1 is the intention and desire to smoke that is anticipated as a pleasant, enjoyable and satisfying behavior and Factor 2 is anticipation of relief from negative affect and nicotine withdrawal through smoking with an urgent desire to smoke.